hvrt-vcs/hvrt/README.md

 Some things it doesn't do:
 * It doesn't add issues, wiki, forum, etc. like `fossil` does (for as awesome as this all is, the above list a lot to deal with already).
-Hopefully someone will come along and make the equivalent of gitea for Havarti, so then you only need to download _two_ binaries, instead of just one :)
+Hopefully someone will come along and fork gitea and make it work for Havarti, so then you only need to download _two_ binaries, instead of just one :)
 * There are no plans to support bi-directional bridges from/to `git`, `fossil`, or anything else at the moment.
-Although there likely be a `git` importer, and there will definitely be a patch exporter.
 This will probably change with time/popularity.
+However there will likely be a `git` importer, and there will definitely be a patch exporter/importer.

 ## Why this and why now?